 Ebor Falls Facts

-- Perhaps one fact in particular remains most notable about the gorgeous marvel of Nature known as Ebor Falls.
-However, that’s also a very unfortunate fact for those who truly appreciate the wonders of Nature.
-That’s because it represents one of those breathtaking sites that remains virtually unknown outside of the immediate area in which it formed.
+- Perhaps one fact in particular remains most notable about the gorgeous marvel of Nature known to mankind as Ebor Falls.
+That, however, also qualifies as a very unfortunate fact for those among us who truly appreciate the wonders of Nature.

-- Furthermore, the breathtaking geological formation also represents a specific type of fall known as a cascade waterfall.
-In addition, the formation constitutes part of the locally known Guy Fawkes River.
+- The beautiful formation further constitutes part of what’s now the locally known Guy Fawkes River.
 Quite understandably, the waterfall also remains a highly popular local tourist attraction within the Guy Fawkes River National Park.

 Related Articles